wjcshine/PIFI/README.md

 | 3 POINT METHOD B | √ | √ | √ | √ | | √ | √ | | √ | √ | √ | √ | √ | | | | | |
 | 3 POINT METHOD B | √ | √ | √ | √ | | √ | √ | | | | | | | √ | | √ | √ | |

+<b>Please ensure that the data contains only one of the types shown above, otherwise it may cause model errors.</b>

 ### STEP
 ```R
 ##install.packages("devtools")